 Add outdoor roosts, logs, stumps, flower pots full of potting soil and dust bathing areas.
 Give the birds a new playground that looks different from their fair-weather run.
 It’ll help them stay out of each others’ way and encourage exercise.
 Try not to rely upon snacks/treats/food for entertainment routinely.
 Cover the run with a roof so they can get out of the coop even in foul weather.

-Provide entertainment occasionally in the form of pecking treats: Flock Block Substitute, scratch sprinkled on top of a pile of hay, sprouted grains, alfalfa cakes, a hanging head of cabbage, cucumber, squash or fresh mustard greens.
+Provide entertainment occasionally in the form of pecking treats: Flock Block Substitute, sprouted grains, alfalfa cakes, a hanging head of cabbage.

 Our backyard pet chickens have fat reserves upon which to draw on cold nights; they are well fed, often over-fed.
 Treats and snacks should be provided in moderation, so as not to interfere with their daily nutritional requirements.
 Based upon my research, which was aided by Dr. Mike Petrick, DVM, MSc, a laying hen veterinarian, I do not believe that one should “fatten up” hens for winter or feed them suet or grease blocks as an energy source.
 Research demonstrates unequivocally that backyard chickens are dying from obesity-related complications, primarily Fatty Liver Hemorrhagic Syndrome and heat stroke.
 Our pet chickens are sufficiently spoiled with treats year round and many are already fatter than they should be going into winter.
 Plying them with high fat or high energy treats such as suet blocks and cracked corn does them no favors.

-*Save the suet blocks for the wild birds and save the pet chickens*
+*Give suet blocks to wild birds and save the pet chickens!*

 Frozen eggs: Collecting eggs frequently is the best way to avoid frozen eggs in very cold temperatures.
 Insulating the nest boxes can help with heat loss in between collections.
 Visit my blog article for a unique twist on keeping eggs from freezing here.

-Dirty Eggs from a Muddy Feet: The main cause of dirty eggs in winter is mud; mud in the run gets tracked into the nest boxes on feet and feathers, making eggs dirty.
-Since washing eggs removes the bloom, the egg’s natural protective coating, it is better to wash eggs immediately prior to use if necessary, therefore, keeping eggs clean at the source should be a priority.
+Dirty Eggs from Muddy Feet: The main cause of dirty eggs in winter is mud; mud in the run gets tracked into the nest boxes on feet and feathers, making eggs dirty.
+Since washing eggs removes the bloom, the egg’s natural protective coating, keeping eggs clean at the source should be a priority.

 - Don’t build new coops in low-lying, wet land, which will become muddy at the least bit of precipitation.
 Install drainage if necessary.